mcowart3/jif0359/README.md

 The back-end api can be tested via the command line at `localhost:5000`.
 When running this command, the client application makes requests to the back-end app running in the `api_1` container.

-The database is also running in the `db_1` container, which the back-end
+The database is also running in the `db_1` container, which the back-end communicates with.

+If you change any files, stop the project (directions below) and then run the `docker-compose up --build` command to see the changes take effect.

 ## Stopping the project

-Open another terminal window, then run `docker-compose down`.
+Open another terminal window, go to the main project folder and then run `docker-compose down`.

 ## Deploying to the server